Overview and Policy

 Fall Financial Aid Update Process (All Students)

-Summer Update Form
+Student Application Update Form

 Every year Student Financial Services conducts a Fall Financial Aid Update Review to finalize financial aid awards.
 All students are required to submit the Student Application Update form.
 The information provided on this form as well as any other required post-award documents are used to finalize our assessment of both your and your parents’ resources.
 This then allows us to finalize your award package and potential LIPP eligibility for the academic year.
 For more detailed information, please review Step 5 of the financial aid application process.